Prayer & Meditation

 Evidence in Scripture

 Examples abound in scripture of the people of God not only speaking prayers but waiting in meditation upon the Spirit, listening intently in silent love and devotion.
 Each psalm is an example of meditation: Be still, and know that I am God!
 (Psalm 46:10).
 I have calmed and quieted my soul, like a weaned child with its mother is my soul within me (Psalm 131:2).
 The prophetic succession is a tradition based in prayer and meditation techniques by which a Master of the Name—Baal Shem—taught disciples to ascend in the chariot of the soul, the merkavah.
 Such a Master of the Name is Elijah, whose answer to prayer while meditating in a cave came as a sound of sheer silence (1 Kings 19:12).
 Yeshua alludes to such prolonged meditation in secluded isolation—hitbodedut: Whenever you pray, go into your room and shut the door and pray to your Father who is in secret; and your Father who sees in secret will reward you (Matthew 6:6).
-Gospels suggest that when Yeshua went out to the mountain to pray; and he spent the night in prayer to God (Luke 6:12), he listened to the Holy One in meditation.
+Gospels suggest that when Yeshua went out to the mountain to pray, he spent the night in prayer to God (Luke 6:12).
+Surely he listened throughout the night to the Holy One in meditation.

 To learn more about prayer and meditation in our tradition, please click these links: